Horhik/timecode-generator/README.md

 # timecode-generator
-A simple Haskell script for creating timecodes by tracking changes in remote Markdown file
+A simple Haskell script for creating timecodes by tracking changes in remote text file

 **Requimpments**
 - Nix package manager installed